 Fax over IP (FoIP) and T.38: A rebirth of fax technology

-T.38 is a protocol for sending faxes over the Internet in real time.
+T.38 is a protocol for sending faxes over the Internet in real-time.
 This communication is sometimes referred to as Fax over Internet Protocol (or FoIP).
-One of the reason for still using fax in businesses seems to be its flexibility.
-Many businesses are using it for decades and it is easier to use when the employees understand its working and other businesses also able to communicate and share documents with it.
-Another reason is the security.
+One of the reasons for still using fax in businesses seems to be its flexibility.
+Many businesses are using it for decades and it is easier to use when the employees understand it's working and other businesses also able to communicate and share documents with it.
+Another reason is security.
 Emails and SMS are not as secure when it comes to sharing confidential and legal documents.
-Particularly, when the signatured documents are sent.
+Particularly, when the signed documents are sent.
 The signatures sent through emails are not widely accepted.
-Signatures sent over the fax is widely accepted and given the legal binding all over the world.
+Signatures sent over the fax are widely accepted and given legal binding all over the world.
 This is not true with all other technologies such as email and SMS.

 Flexibility is the key

 FoIP using T.38 does work but it is not as reliable as it should be.
 The real reason behind this is because T.38 was not designed for fax communication.
 Since voice communication over PSTN lines were used for both voice and fax.
-But when the VoIP came, it was natural to try it for fax communication.
-When a fax is sent through internet using T.38, there is always some percentage of packet loss.
-This results in reliability issue.
-If you are sending a single page using T.38, there are good chance that it will complete (usually at a one percent packet loss).
-But when a multi-page fax with 10 or more pages is sent, the chances of failure will increase exponentially.
+But when VoIP came, it was natural to try it for fax communication.
+When a fax is sent through the internet using T.38, there is always some percentage of packet loss.
+This results in reliability issues.
+If you are sending a single page using T.38, there is a good chance that it will complete (usually at a one percent packet loss).
+But when multi-page fax with 10 or more pages is sent, the chances of failure will increase exponentially.

-T.38 is a good beginning but may be it's time for FoIP community to take a good and hard look at the reliability.
+T.38 is a good beginning but maybe it's time for the FoIP community to take a good and hard look at the reliability.